 See the application form below and submit no later than the application deadline of your degree.
-You may contact the Disability Resource Centre on the Okanagan campus or Access and Diversity on the Vancouver campus for more information.
+You may contact the Disability Resource Centre on the Okanagan campus or the Centre for Accessibility on the Vancouver campus for more information.

 Some programs and faculties at UBC have special processes set up to admit students whose circumstances differ from the general undergraduate admissions process.
 You should inquire directly with your program or faculty about these special procedures.

-- Request for Special Consideration for Disability-Related Reasons (Okanagan campus)
+- Request for special consideration for undergraduate admission (Okanagan campus)